Leaders See Opportunities Not Problems

 • Valuing your input and perspective.

-• Being open with telling you the truth even, if the truth is difficult to hear.
+• Being open to telling you the truth, even if the truth is difficult to hear.

-• Helping you be receptive to new possibilities and experiencing new ways of perceiving and thinking.
+• Helping you be receptive to new possibilities and experience new ways of perceiving and thinking.

 At its core, open-door leadership is about noticing, identifying, and creating opportunities for those being led.